almario-janallen/SeleniumPractice/README.md

 - Wrote TestLogger class to generate timestamped test reports
 - Verified success via URL match and failure via error message content

+### ✅ Day 12: Waits in Selenium
+- Explored different wait strategies: Implicit Wait, Explicit Wait, and Fluent Wait
+- Applied waits to handle dynamic page loading and element interaction timing issues
+- Used WebDriverWait and ExpectedConditions to wait for visibility, clickability, and presence of elements
+- Implemented Fluent Wait with polling intervals and ignored exceptions
+- Enhanced test stability by reducing NoSuchElementException and ElementNotInteractableException occurrences

+### ✅ Day 13: Working with Forms
+- Automated interactions with various form elements: dropdowns, radio buttons, checkboxes, text fields, and password inputs
+- Retrieved and validated selected options and states of form elements
+- Tested disabled and readonly fields for expected behavior when using sendKeys()
+- Worked with color pickers, date pickers, and range sliders for input validation
+- Applied Selenium actions to change element values and verify the updated states

 ## How to Run

 1. Clone this repo